svenax/SublimePrint/README.md

 ## Known limitations

-* Only saved documents can be printed via menu 'Print Entire File'.
+* Only saved documents can be printed with 'Print Entire File'.
   The workaround for unsaved or modified files is to select all lines and use 'Print Selection'.
-* No preview.
+* No preview or print dialog.
 * Printer selection via properties file only.
-* Windows not yet implemented.
+* Windows support not yet implemented.

 ## External commands

 * The documentation for *enscript* is, for instance, [here](http://linux.die.net/man/1/enscript)
 * Other processors you'll have to find yourself.

+## History

+10 Apr 2012
+: First version.
+Only supports 'Print Entire File'.

+1 Oct 2012
+: Many additions by Kai Ellinger, including 'Print Selection', 'Print Clipboard', and printer setup.

+4 Jan 2013
+: Total rewrite of code to elliminate duplication and to simplify things.
+Submitted to Package Control.